Subversion (SVN) Client

 allowing you to browse the Apache SubversionTM repositories and your local

-working copies, compare and merge modifications, check the revision history.
+working copies, compare and merge modifications, and check the revision history.
 All the

 views are dockable.
 This means you can move them to create the optimal layout for your